 Contact: Tish Ganey

-Tish Ganey is a RYT 500 Certified Kripalu Yoga Teacher having received her 300 YTT certification at Kripalu Center for Yoga and Health in Stockbridge, MA in 2015 and 200 Hour YTT at the Lotus Pond Center for Yoga and Health, a Kripalu Affiliate studio in Tampa, FL in 2013.
-She teaches yoga at Take Me To The River Yoga, an “in-home” yoga studio.
+Tish Ganey is a RYT 500 and a teacher of Advanced Yoga Therapy, receiving those certifications at Kripalu Center for Yoga and Health in Stockbridge, MA.
+Tish’s yoga teacher training began with a 200 Hour YTT at the Lotus Pond Center for Yoga and Health, a Kripalu Affiliate studio in Tampa, FL.
+She teaches yoga at Take Me To The River Yoga, her “in-home” yoga studio and through her programs developed at Tampa Yoga Therapy.
 The studio is a large, unique, art-filled studio space in the old historic neighborhood of Seminole Heights in Tampa, overlooking the beautiful Hillsborough River.